takanuva15/MenuClip/src/test_scenarios.md

 1. Delete the config file.
 Restart the script and the config file should appear with default values.

 2. Change the configuration keys in `config.ini`.
 The property that each variable defines should adjust accordingly when the script is restarted.

+### Bugfix Tests
+1. Open up Terminal in IntelliJ (download it if you don't have it).
+Try highlighting a word in command prompt; then open the menu.
+There should only be one entry with the word you highlighted.